-- Cutting-edge global contemporary art will be introduced through the exhibitions of 82 individual artists or groups from Japan and overseas, including new works. - Events are to be held across a wide area of the prefecture, with works exhibited at locations including Aichi Arts Center, which includes the Aichi Prefectural Museum of Art, as well as the cities of Ichinomiya and Tokoname, and the Arimatsu district of Nagoya.
+- Cutting-edge global contemporary art is introduced through the exhibitions of 82 individual artists or groups from Japan and overseas, including new works. - Events are held across a wide area of the prefecture, with works exhibited at locations including Aichi Arts Center, which includes the Aichi Prefectural Museum of Art, as well as the cities of Ichinomiya and Tokoname, and the Arimatsu district of Nagoya.